anchit-chandran/how-to-compsci-msc/README.md

 - go over Neetcode's course on algorithms before module starts, good explanations
 - if you don't have a maths background, you will need to put in a lot of extra effort to understand it, but it does make sense eventually - learning it sets foundation for rest of course
+- Be familiar with summations and how they work and can be deconstructed
 - Most of the content is more on the theoretical side and might not be directly useful for interviews, but being able to analyse and explain the worst-case time and space complexities (big O notation) for a given algorithm is important for leetcode-style interviews.
 See Neetcode course.

 ### COMP0178 - Database Fundamentals